vuongducphuong/documentation/content/applications/marketing/sms_marketing/essentials/sms_campaign_settings.rst

 .. image:: sms_campaign_settings/sms-contact-form.png
    :align: center
-   :alt: The SMS icon is located on an individual's contact form in Odoo Contacts.
+   :alt: The SMS icon is located on an individual's contact form in Leansoft Contacts.

 To send a message to multiple contacts at once, navigate to the main :menuselection:`Contacts` app main dashboard, choose the :guilabel:`List View`, and select all the desired contacts to whom the